Trouvailles menaces de Darktrace OT : Se défendre contre l'élargissement de la surface d'attaque

 In all of these ICS cyber-attacks, devices deviated from their normal patterns of life at one or more points in the cyber kill chain.
 Indicators of compromise can include anything from new external connections, to network reconnaissance using active scanning, to lateral movement using privileged credentials, ICS reprogram commands, or ICS discovery requests.
 With proper enterprise-wide visibility, across both IT and OT systems, and security tools that are able to detect these deviations, a security team would be alerted to these compromises before an attacker could carry out their objectives.

 Ultimately, visibility is crucial for cyber defenders to protect industrial property and processes.
-Darktrace’s Industrial Immune System enables many Industrial Model Detections, a selection of which are listed below:
+Darktrace/OT enables many Industrial Model Detections, a selection of which are listed below:

 • Connexion anormale entre l'informatique et le SCI